yhan048/Lidar-SLAM-Notes/Catorgrapher.md

 # Cartographer Notes
 ## Questions
 1. Branch-and-bound approach
-1. What's the diff between scan-to-scan matching vs scna-to-map matching
+1. What's the diff between scan-to-scan matching vs scan-to-map matching
-1. Particle Filter
-1. Graph-based SLAM
-1. We use several scan of Tof to based a pseudo_scan, within the combining, how to we deal with the odometry error?
+1. We use several scan of Tof to based a pseudo_scan, within the combining
+    - How to we deal with the odometry error?
+    - Also when combining a batch of sensor data, how to solve the motion shift.
 1. Regulary run pose optimization
     - Use the global constraint to re-ordered / shift the submaps?
+1. Resolution Problem, if the map is slightly off, like rotate 10 degree, then how the map matching is totally off?
+1. What is nodes and scan generated in nodes means in cartographer

+## Solved:
 1. scan matcher, use the scan to match, then the constrains are:
-    - between scan_x and submap_1
+    - between scan_x and submap_1 [Scan to Submap]
-    - OR
-    - between submap_x and submap_1
-1. Resolution Problem, if the map is slightly off, like rotate 10 degree, then how the map matching is totally off?
-1.what is nodes and scan generated in nodes means in cartographer
+1. Pose Extrpolator
+    - Other sensor to predict where is the next scan location

 ## Workflow